macp3o/linux-tweaks/README.md

 > Setting 5 allows several requests to be sent to the server over a single connection.
 This is faster than establishing separate connections for each request.

-> Settings 6-8 reduce disk access by caching in memory and halving the interval of session writes.
+> Settings 6-7 reduce disk access by caching in memory and halving the interval of session writes.
 Session writes are used to recover after a crash, and a longer period is not fundamentally important, especially since Firefox rarely crashes -- and fewer writes reduces disk contention.

-On the other hand, disabling the disk cache is a very bad idea, but the current (new) disk cache mechanism in Firefox freezes the UI in my system for too long periods of time.
+> Disabling the disk cache altogether does not help.
+Initially, it reduces freezes to the UI in my system by reducing disk contention.
+However, as Firefox memory consumption increases, the IU freezes return after 5-7 open tabs, albeit for shorter periods, and the system feels oevarll slugglish.
+So, I ended up not disabling the disk cache.

 #### 4. Google Talk plugin
 Install the google-talk plugin by visiting gmail or g+.